Application Instructions for the Indiana Supreme Court

 - Candidates must include a recent photograph with each application.
 (This allows the Commission members to put a face with a name if a candidate is interviewed in person).

-The deadline for the 11 completed hard-copy applications is 12:00 p.m. on January 25, 2016.
-A definite deadline will be announced later this year or in early January 2016.
+The deadline for the 11 completed hard-copy applications is 12:00 p.m. on March 3, 2017.
 Applications must be delivered to the Commission’s Office at 30 S. Meridian Street, Suite 500, Indianapolis, Indiana 46204.
 Please retain proof of delivery.
-The electronic copy of the application should be submitted to Commission’s Counsel at firstname.lastname@example.org by 3:00 p.m. on the date of the definite deadline.
+The electronic copy of the application should be submitted to Commission’s Counsel at firstname.lastname@example.org by 3:00 p.m. on March 3, 2017.

 Upon the Commission’s receipt of 11 complete applications and an electronic copy, the candidate’s name will be made public.
 I.C. § 33-27-3-2(d).